VWS4LS/vws4ls-capability-matching/capability-check-node-red/readme.md

 A Docker image that already includes node-red as well as the capability-check node can be created executing the following command in this directory:
 `docker build -t capability-check-node-red -f Dockerfile ..`

-Pre-built images can be downloaded from the [Releases](https://github.com/VWS4LS/vws4ls-capability-matching/releases).
+Alternatively, you can use one of the pre-built images from the [Releases](https://github.com/VWS4LS/vws4ls-capability-matching/releases).

-After you have built/downloaded an image, perform `docker load -i <path-to-image.tar>` to load the image.
+To load one of these, download the image and then perform `docker load -i <path-to-image.tar>`.

 ## Usage